Out-Law Guide | 01 May 2020 | 2:28 pm | 8 min. read

 Businesses will not have to make VAT payments due in the period from 20 March until 30 June 2020.
-They will be given until the end of the 2020 to 2021 tax year to pay any liabilities that have accumulated during the deferral period.
+They will be given until 31 March 2021 to pay any liabilities that have accumulated during the deferral period.
+Deferred amounts will not be subject to interest or penalties.

 For the self–employed, income tax self-assessment payments due on the 31 July 2020 will be deferred until the 31 January 2021.